SHARE

 • Using a spatula, gently fold in the sifted flour in four batches by repeatedly cutting the spatula in the center of the mixture then coming up the sides.

-• Transfer the mixture into an ungreased tube cake pan with a removable bottom.
+• Transfer the mixture into an UNGREASED tube cake pan with a removable bottom.
 Even out the top of the cake.

 Video